 - the fact that the credit we provide has been paid or discharged.

 - that in certain circumstances, you have committed fraud or other serious credit infringement.

 - repayment history information for a 2-year period.

 The CRBs we may use are:

-You can ask a CRB not to use or disclose credit information it holds about you for a period of 21 days (called a “ban period”) without your consent if you believe on reasonable grounds that you have been or are likely to be a victim of fraud, including identity fraud.
+Under the consumer credit laws, if you’ve been or are likely to be the victim of fraud (including identity fraud ), and a CRB holds credit reporting information about you, you can request that a credit reporting body place a ban on your consumer credit report to prevent them from being able to use or disclose the information as part of a credit check.
+The ban period will last for 21 days after you first make the request.
 When you apply for credit, you are taken to agree to us accessing your personal information (including credit-related information) held with a CRB, even if there is a ban period in place, for the purposes of assessing an application for credit or in order to collect overdue payments.

 CRBs may use credit information they hold to respond to requests from us or other credit providers to “pre-screen” you for direct marketing.
 You can ask a CRB not to do this.
-However, if you are a borrower you may still receive direct marketing from us (unless you ask us not to by contacting us at 1300 990 115 or email email@example.com) that has not been “pre-screened”.
+However, if you are a borrower, you may still receive direct marketing from us (unless you ask us not to by contacting us at 1300 990 115 or email email@example.com) that has not been “pre-screened”.

 We take reasonable steps to protect your personal information from misuse, interference and loss, as well as unauthorised access, modification or disclosure and we use a number of physical, administrative, personnel and technical measures to protect your personal information.
 However, we cannot guarantee the security of your personal information.

 In some circumstances, we may disclose your personal information to recipients located outside Australia for the purposes of processing certain international transactions.
 We will take reasonable steps to ensure that the entity to whom we disclose the information stores the information in a secure manner and otherwise complies with the Privacy Act in respect of that information.